GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/07.161-170/09.Parting-With-Self/docs.md

 ---
+title: |
-title: 169.
-Parting With Self
+    169. Parting With Self - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 169.
+Parting With Self.
+And must I part with all of self, My dearest Lord, for thee?
+It is but right since thou hast done Much more than this for me.
+    keywords:  |
-    keywords: Christ in Song, Parting With Self, And must I part with all of self,
+        Christ in Song, adventhymnals, advent hymnals, Parting With Self, And must I part with all of self.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 169. PARTING WITH SELF
+####  Christ in Song,

 ```txt
 1.